 3.2 The tenure of office for non ex-officio Court members is deemed to start from the date of the first Court meeting following their election or appointment and is deemed to terminate on the 31 July in the member's final year of office.

 3.3 The initial term of election or appointment of non ex-officio Court members shall be four years.
 Such members will be eligible for re-election or re-appointment, for a further, final period of up to four years.
-Lay members of Court may by exception be re-appointed for one further year in order to retain a particular skill or expertise.
+Lay members of Court may by exception be re-appointed for one further year in order to retain a particular skill or expertise and such re-appointments must be notified to the Scottish Funding Council (SFC).
 Lay members shall not however serve more than nine years on Court in total, whether served consecutively or non-consecutively, other than in the circumstances provided for in 3.5 below.

 3.4 Chair: The senior lay member elected in accordance with the 2016 Act will be appointed Chair of Court.
 The person appointed to the position may not be a student of, or one of the staff of, the institution during the period of the person's appointment.
 The initial period of appointment shall be for four years At the expiry of that period the Chair shall be eligible for re-appointment by the Court, for a further period of up to four years.

 3.5 If an existing 'lay member' is appointed as Chair the maximum aggregate term of office on Court, whether served consecutively or non-consecutively, shall be twelve years.

 3.6 Vice-Chair: The Court shall appoint a Vice-Chair from the 'lay members' who shall hold office for four years.
 At the expiry of that period a Vice-Chair shall be eligible for re-appointment, for a further period of up to four years.
 No lay member shall serve for more than eight years as Vice-Chair.